Taboo Strokes: John Singer Sargent’s Secret Male Nudes

 Key Takeaways

-• A Private Obsession: Sargent, famed for genteel society portraits, secretly amassed a trove of male nude works, revealing hidden dimensions of desire and vulnerability.
+• A private obsession: Sargent, famed for genteel society portraits, secretly amassed a trove of male nude works, revealing hidden dimensions of desire and vulnerability.

-• Historic Shifts in Masculinity: These artworks echo a Western lineage of male nude representation—ranging from Renaissance idealism to Gilded Age prudery.
+• Historic shifts in masculinity: These artworks echo a Western lineage of male nude representation—ranging from Renaissance idealism to Gilded Age prudery.

-• Thomas McKeller’s Complex Role: The young Black elevator operator became Sargent’s muse and exposed the era’s racial, social, and erotic entanglements.
+• Thomas McKeller’s complex role: The young Black elevator operator became Sargent’s muse and exposed the era’s racial, social, and erotic entanglements.

-• Undeniable Queer Undercurrents: While Sargent’s exact sexuality remains contested, the intimacy in these nudes has earned them a rightful place in the gay canon of fine art.
+• Undeniable queer undercurrents: While Sargent’s exact sexuality remains contested, the intimacy in these nudes has earned them a rightful place in the gay canon of fine art.

-• Eternal Artistic Legacy: Once shrouded in privacy, these compelling images now fuel critical dialogues about erasure, identity, and the transformative power of hidden works.
+• Eternal artistic legacy: Once shrouded in privacy, these compelling images now fuel critical dialogues about erasure, identity, and the transformative power of hidden works.

 Glimpses of a Past Canon